Idkidkjwo/FNFBot-Psych-Engine/readme.md

 ## Features

-- Automatic key pressing with precise timing
+- Automatic key pressing with precise timing (FNFBot, Kade)
-- Support for songs from Psych Engine and other modifications
+- Support for songs from Psych Engine and other modifications (Warning: FNFBot can convert Hurt Notes in normal notes.)
-- Support for hold notes
+- Support for hold notes (FNFBot, Kade)
-- Note visualization on screen for preview
+- Note visualization on screen for preview (bug, nedded fix.)
 - Adjustable offset for perfect synchronization
 - Cleaning of special note properties incompatible with the engine
-- Smooth offset adjustment without interrupting playback

 ## Controls